taikoxyz/taiko-mono/packages/protocol/TEST_TREE.md

 ```
 TaikoL1Test
-└── Given a new TaikoL1 with 10 block slots and a sync interval of 5
+└── When a new TaikoL1 with 10 block slots and a sync interval of 5
     ├── When test1
     │   └── When case-1
     │       ├── It initializes the genesis block